 There is a reason for that.
 When estrogen decreases it struggles to keep cortisol under control and the effect is the same as getting no sleep.

-Watch out for the no sleep, more stress vicious cycle.
+Watch out for the vicious cycle of stress, no sleep, more stress.

 With bad sleep comes stress and with more stress comes bad sleep.
-I urge you to see your doctor if you are struggling with either.
-Going down the no sleep high-stress path can lead to other more serious health issues such as coronary disease and diabetes.
+I urge you to see your doctor if you’re struggling with either.
+Going down the no sleep high-stress path can lead to other more serious health issues including diabetes.

 Muscle mass is declining at a rate of 0.5-1% per year once you hit menopause at around the age of 50.
-This might not be a significant number but together with the fall off of physical activity that is common at this age, and that many women will eat less protein this shrinkage of brawn is accelerated.
+This might not be a significant number.

-Our muscles may be withering away but our hunger definitely is not.
+Our muscles may be withering away but our hunger isn’t

 And the calories have to go somewhere.
 Welcome to middle-aged spread.